stevewhitmore/notes/conferences/2023/ng-conf-2023/angular-for-architects-workshop.md

 ```

 The downside to this approach is it's not immediately apparent that the Subject is an array.
 SubSink has easier to understand syntax.

+## Preload Strategies

+Addressing user experience by timing when to load JavaScript bundles

+When a User Navigates to a Route:

+1. The router makes a network request to download a module
+2. The router checks if any modules should be preloaded
+3. This causes users to wait

+Navigate to app (Initial bundles) -> TIme to Interactive (preload module bundle)

+If you can anticipate the user flow you can preload module bundles so users expeirence no lag.

+### Types of preload strategies

+**None:** The default behavior
+**All:** Useful, but aggressive and taxing on network
+**Custom:** Preload based on your custom logic

+### Custom preload strategies

+1. Implement the PreloadingStrategy interface
+2. Write custom logic describing how it should behave
+3. Apply it to the routes

+> :star: Look into this in more detail in the future

 ## Misc